-Different populations or “ecotypes” of killer whales do not mate with one another because what works, for example, to chase salmon does not work to stalk seals.
+There are different “ecotypes” of Killer Whales that do not mate with one another because what works, for example, to chase salmon does not work to stalk seals.
 They have distinct cultures and distinct languages.
 [Click here for detail on the different ecotypes of Killer Whales off British Columbia.]

-The fish-eating killer whale ecotypes in the NE Pacific (“residents” and “offshores”) can afford to be extremely vocal because fish species often have poor hearing.
+The fish-eating Killer Whale ecotypes in the NE Pacific Ocean (Northern and Southern “Residents” and “Offshores”) can afford to be extremely vocal because fish species often have poor hearing.

-However, the mammal-hunting killer whales (“Bigg’s killer whales” previously know as “transients”) must generally live a life of stealth and unpredictability in order to successfully hunt their prey.
+However, the mammal-hunting ecotype (“Bigg’s Killer Whales” previously know as “Transients”) must generally live a life of stealth and unpredictability in order to successfully hunt their prey.
 To be vocal or be really surface active would have a high cost.
 It would be like ringing a dinner bell announcing “Hello, we’re here to eat you!”

-Seals are predictable in where they haul out and they do not have defences like speed and sharp teeth.
-Therefore, it is not surprising that off the coast of British Columbia, Pacific harbour seals are documented to be the prey item of choice for the mammal-hunting killer whales (see graph above).
+Pacific Harbour Seals are predictable in where they haul out and they do not have defences like speed and sharp teeth.
+Therefore, it is not surprising that off the coast of British Columbia, Pacific Harbour Seals are documented to be the prey item of choice for the mammal-hunting Killer Whales (see graph above).

-Less commonly, these killer whales have also been documented to feed on river otters, elephant seals, sea otters and – an occasional terrestrial mammal like deer.
+Far less commonly, these Killer Whales have also been documented to feed on River Otters, Northern Elephant Seals, Sea Otters and – VERY occasionally – a terrestrial mammal like deer.

 Please see below for images of a deer carcass found underwater by fellow divers Gary Marcuse, Rob Roy and Mike Juren in May of 2012.
 There is no way of knowing with certainty if that this deer was attacked by killer whales but it is plausible.
 Deer swim from island to island and are even more defenceless than a seal if they have the bad luck that stealthy mammal-eating killer whales find them.

-Killer whales are big dolphins – smart and social and even though they tend to be very conservative, doing what has worked for their kind for 100,000s of years, they also play – learning from interacting with their environment.
+Killer Whales are big dolphins – smart and social and even though they tend to be very conservative, doing what has worked for their kind for 100,000s of years, they also play – learning from interacting with their environment.
 I have reflected on this previously in my blog where I observed them mouthing and hitting diving birds.
-(Read “Fins vs. Feathers” here).
+(Read “Fins vs. Feathers” by clicking here).

-Deer could never make up a significant part of their diet but the killer whales would learn from such an attack.
-If this deer did indeed meet its end in the mouth of a killer whale, I would not be surprised if it was a juvenile mammal-hunting killer whale who undertook the “interaction”.
+Deer could never make up a significant part of the diet of Bigg’s Killer Whales but they would learn from such an attack.
+If this deer did indeed meet its end in the mouth of a mammal-hunting Killer Whale, I would not be surprised if it was a juvenile mammal-hunting killer whale who undertook the “interaction”.